+D3 Indicate terms for which transfers may enroll:

+D3 Fall X

+D3 Winter

+D3 Spring \boxtimes

+D3 Summer
-- D3.
-Indicate terms for which transfers may enroll: ☐ Fall ☐ Winter ☐ Spring ☐ Summer - D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? ☐ Yes ⊠ No

-If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+24 credits

-D5.
-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

+טט indicate all items required of transfer students to apply for admission:

-Required of All Recommended of All Recommended of Some Required of Some Not required
+D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript Х
+D5 High school transcript Х

-College transcript(s) X
+D5 College transcript(s) Х

-Essay or personal statement X
+D5 Essay or personal v

+statement X

-Interview Х
+D5 Interview X

-Standardized test scores Х
+D5 Standardized test scores Х

-Statement of good standing Х
+D5 Statement of good

-from prior institution(s)
+standing from prior institution(s) х

-- D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\ - D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\2.0\\\\
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00

+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00

-D8.
-List any other application requirements specific to transfer applicants:
+D8 List any other application requirements specific to transfer applicants: Transfer applicants to Allied Health, Nursing, and Thomas Jefferson programs have more stringent requirements; please contact

-D9.
-List application priority, closing, notification, and candidate reply dates for transfer students.
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall X
+D9 Fall Х

-Winter
+D9 Winter

-Spring X
+D9 Spring Х

-Summer
+D9 Summer